-His scheduling today was timely indeed, for from my imperfect vantage between the Undervizier of Oasis Management and the visiting bey of a provincial city whose name now eludes me, the sultan's gait was steady and his expressive eyes clear as he entered the council chambers.
-He ascended to the imperial couch and gave a small wave; we straightened and reseated ourselves, whereupon the Chief Eunuch presented a brief preamble listing the issues at hand and then announced the opening speaker: a man who stood out from all others for the gap between his undistinguished cranial capacity and his instinct for power, which last I might have grudgingly admired were it not about to force me, and the entirety of our almost endless empire, toward a series of unenviable and potentially terminal challenges roughly equivalent to those a man experiences when sitting naked on a nest of ants and repeatedly striking them with a heavy hammer as they explore his body.
+His scheduling today was timely indeed.
+From my imperfect vantage between the Undervizier of Oasis Management and the visiting bey of a provincial city whose name now eludes me, the sultan’s gait was steady and his expressive eyes clear as he entered the council chambers.
+He ascended to the imperial couch and gave a small wave; we straightened and reseated ourselves, whereupon the Chief Eunuch presented a brief preamble listing the issues at hand and then announced the opening speaker: a man who stood out from all others for the gap between his undistinguished cranial capacity and his instinct for power, the latter of which I might have grudgingly admired were it not about to force me (and the entirety of our almost endless empire) toward a series of unenviable and potentially terminal challenges roughly equivalent to those a man would experience were he to sit naked on a nest of venomous ants and repeatedly strike them with a hammer as they scurried across the various parts of his body.

-The camel consultant spoke thusly: “Your Highness, the Imperial Harem Administration has only begun to purge its ranks of Bactrian spies.
-Still, it would be a tragedy if we were to delay reforms until the end of a process that may continue indefinitely.
+The camel consultant spoke thusly.
+“Your Highness, the Imperial Harem Administration has only begun to purge its ranks of Bactrian spies.
+Still, it would be a tragedy to delay reforms till the end of a process that may continue indefinitely.
 Support for my innovative dromedary-training program grows stronger with every traitor ousted.
-The sooner we implement modern methods, the sooner we will end the Bactrian monopoly on two-humped camels forever.”
+The sooner we implement modern methods, the sooner we end the Bactrian monopoly on two-humped camels forever.”

 “Can you assure us,” asked the Pasha of Uniforms and Armaments, his voice exuding a gruff, martial vigor that derived rather from the idea of combat than any experience in it, “that the two-, three-, or four-humped camels produced by your proposed dromedary-training program will permit our camel corps to invade colder climes deficient in sand—such as those defended by infidels?”